We are community supported and may earn a commission when you buy through links on our site. Learn more

 Remember when weekends meant kids sports back to back?
 I couldn’t wait for that to end and now I wish I had it to do over again!
 Of course.
 When you live alone, Friday evening can be one of the most daunting times of the week if you don’t make any plans.

 Planning is the key.
 Give yourself some goals so you feel good about what you accomplished come Monday morning.
 Here is how it looks for me: I plan two workouts, one each day.
 I plan one household project.
-Changing out the closet from winter to summer will be my next open day.
+Changing out the closet from spring to summer will be my next open day.
 I book one day of social time with friends who don’t mind me hanging around with them.
 Also, I decide on one “hobby” project.
 I am a knitter.

 By Sunday night I am proud of myself for getting those items completed, but believe me, if I have something to do that keeps me from those tasks, I am thrilled.